Create Multiple Benefits through Equitable Climate Action

 1. REDUCE ENERGY BILL BURDEN FOR MIAMI-DADE HOUSEHOLDS

 Energy burden is defined as spending 6% or more on your income on your monthly electricity bill.
 Miami's low-income households have an energy burden that is 3x higher than their non-low-income counterparts (ACEEE, 2020).
 Energy efficiency programs are how we reduce energy burden, and are also the quickest, most cost-effective way to begin to address the climate crisis.
-They also would undoubtedly assist the almost 61,000 FPL customers who are late on bill payments since the start of the coronavirus pandemic.

 2. PREPARE & PROTECT OUR COMMUNITIES FROM EXTREME HEAT & FLOODING